Tips for Working with Cowork

 • Required folder structure

-• File naming conventions
+• File names and naming conventions

-• Desired report formats
+• Desired report format

 • Reference data

-3.1 Never Trust AI Numbers 100%
+3.1 Don't Trust AI Numbers 100%

-This is an iron rule — AI may generate numbers that "look reasonable" but are wrong, especially:
+This is an iron rule — AI may generate numbers that "look reasonable" but are wrong especially:

 • Aggregating totals from multiple files — may double-count or miss entries